+There will be two 45 minute lectures per week.
 Attendance of lectures is compulsory.
 The Law Faculty regards attendance at lectures as an inherent part of the course.
 Therefore, register will be taken during these contact sessions in order to gauge student involvement for purposes of DP requirements.
 Students carry the responsibility to keep record of the lectures they miss.

-Refer to pages 44-47 of the Survival Guide for information on DP requirements and Leave of Absence (LOA).
+Refer to the Survival Guide for information on DP requirements and Leave of Absence (LOA).